mushroom contamination mushroom spawn mushroom spawn contamination mushroom mold

 Inoculation

-A hole or tear in the bag creates an unfiltered entry point for contaminants.
+A hole or tear creates an unfiltered entry for spores.

 Understanding which entry point caused a contamination helps you fix the right step instead of guessing.